 - Isolation from friends and family members

 - Changes in appearance, behavior, and social circle

 What’s The Best Way To Approach A Parent About Their Alcoholism?

 A person will not change unless they truly want to.
 No one can force someone to change, quit drinking, drink less, or go to rehab.
 The best thing to be done for a parent with alcoholism is to bring to their attention the fact that their child thinks they have a problem.
 Confronting someone, especially a parent, about their alcohol problem can be intimidating.
-Fear of them getting angry, yelling, or getting violent is natural.
-It’s possible that a parent may cause a scene, embarrass their child, or continue using more, but the risks of having a conversation are generally outweighed by the potential benefits.
+Fear of them getting angry, yelling, or getting violent is understandable.
+It’s possible that a parent may cause a scene, embarrass their child, or use more, but the risks of having a conversation are generally outweighed by the potential benefits.
 If violence is a concern, then it is best to avoid having the conversation alone.

 Some of the following guidelines may help improve the outcome of any conversation with an alcoholic parent:

 - The goal is not to convince a parent that they have a problem, but to let them know there’s concern that they might.

 - Never have the conversation if anyone involved is intoxicated.

 - Let them know the conversation is based in compassion.

 - Use “I” statements and avoid making accusations.
 Example: “I am concerned by how much you are drinking.
 I have noticed your behavior has been different.
 I am worried that your health is at risk.”